 ‘I feel unimportant and I’m frightened of being left behind and feeling isolated.’

-The deeper we search, the better we understand ourselves, and the more likely we are to become more compassionate of ourselves.
-And of others.
-We become more accepting of our flaws, and of Life’s vagaries, and as a result, become more resilient.
+The deeper we search, the better we understand ourselves, and the more likely we are to become more compassionate of ourselves and of others.
+Further, we become more accepting of our flaws, and of Life’s vagaries, and as a result, become more resilient.

 ‘That’s it?
 That’s a key to core happiness?’